foundry-vtt-community/wiki.js/setup/hosting/always-free-oracle.md

 **Desination Ports and Protocols**: `80 TCP, 443 TCP/UDP, 30000 TCP`

 >Ports 80 and 443 are required for HTTP and HTTPS, and 30000 is required for Foundry.
-Once a reverse proxy is set up (step [D38](#D38) in this guide) you may optionally remove that port as it will no longer be needed.{.is-info}

->Adding port 443 UDP here enabled HTTP/3 connectivity in Caddy later in this guide. {.is-info}
+Once a reverse proxy is set up you may optionally remove that port as it will no longer be needed.
+Adding port 443 UDP here enables HTTP/3 connectivity in Caddy. {.is-info}

 ## Create a Compute VM (Virtual Machine)